This is How the Solution Fluency Process Looks in Everyday Life

 Questions of the Solution Fluency Process

 - DISCOVER: This is researching and gathering, and analyzing knowledge about the problem.
-This helps us to give the problem context so we can identify with it easier.

 - DREAM: Here we open up the heart and mind to the possibilities of a solution the way we want it.
-This is all about imagination, extrapolation, and visualization.

 - DESIGN: This is the workshopping phase.
 Here the actual mechanics of your solution begin to take shape.

 - DELIVER: This involves the action for completing the product (Produce), and presenting the proposed solution (Publish).